-Who is This Credit Card Best For?
+Who Is This Credit Card Best For?

 Flies regularly and likes finding ways to score even more travel—for free See more cards

-Diligently searches for the best products and delights in a good bargain
+Diligently searches for the best products and delights in a good bargain See more cards

-Loves to explore places and experience new things
+Loves to explore places and experience new things See more cards

-Frequently shops with a particular merchant and wants to be rewarded for their loyalty
+Frequently shops with a particular merchant and wants to be rewarded for their loyalty See more cards

-Free checked bag
+Free checked bag perk

 Potentially high interest rate

-Limited redemption options
+Few redemption options

-JetBlue Plus Card’s Sign-Up Bonus
+JetBlue Plus Card’s Bonus for New Cardholders

 Earning Points & Rewards